HL7/davinci-alerts/source/pages/guidance.md

 - For this guide there is no expectation for a notification response message to be returned from the Recipient or Intermediary to the Sender.
 Therefore, the $process-message input parameters "async" and "response-url" are not used and the body of this operation is the message bundle itself.
 - In the context of the `$process-message` operation, the Recipient/Intermediary is treated as a ["black box"] and simply accepts and processes the submitted data and there are no further expectations beyond the http level response as defined in the in the FHIR specification.
--There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
+- There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
 The Notification Recipient/Intermediary can optionally fetch additional information from the patient's medical record using FHIR RESTful searches.
 The endpoint for this search may be known or supplied via the $process-message operation payload.

 Seeking input on whether or not to document how to  transmit endpoint data intended only for the *direct* recipient of the operation and to provides the recipient with the technical details for getting additional information from the medical record for the alert - Note that this has serious security implications as it may contain sensitive access information.
 {:.note-to-balloters}